guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 Yes, Think Big offers support subscription at the standard and enterprise level.
 Please visit the Think Big Analytics website for more information.

-How are we positioning this platform vs. commercial products?
+How is Kylo differentiated against similar commercial products?
 ---------------------------------------------------------------

-Kylo has similiar capabilities to Podium and Zaloni Bedrock.
+Kylo has similar capabilities to Podium and Zaloni Bedrock.
 Kylo is an open-source option.
 One differentiator is Kylo's extensibility.
 Kylo provides plug-in architecture and makes powerful use of NiFi templates.

 What does Kylo mean?